Britain urges EU to introduce competition in derivatives

 As clearing becomes mandatory, Britain wants competition to flourish and avoid giving trading-to-clearing exchanges an unfair advantage.

-The London Stock Exchange is buying its own clearing house, LCH.Clearnet, and Atlanta-based IntercontinentalExchange has signed a deal to clear derivatives trades for NYSE Euronext in Europe.
+The London Stock Exchange is buying its own clearing house, LCH.Clearnet, and Atlanta-based IntercontinentalExchange (ICE.N) has signed a deal to clear derivatives trades for NYSE Euronext NYX.N in Europe.

 It can be difficult, even impossible for an investor who trades on many of Europe's exchanges to clear them elsewhere.